Ronald Tutor: Philanthropy

 Tutor serves on the Board of Trustees of his alma mater, USC.
 Tutor gifted USC The Ronald Tutor Campus Center and the USC Viterbi School of Engineering’s Tutor Hall, which are named in his honor.
 He has received the Asa V. Call Alumni Achievement Award from USC.
 He donated US$2 million to the USC Institute of Armenian Studies in 2008.
 In 2014, his wife Alia endowed the Alia Tutor Chair in Reproductive Medicine at the Keck School of Medicine of USC.
+In 2022, his wife pledged $17.5 million to Columbia Law School to fund the redesign of the law school library, the largest single commitment in the school's history, though she subsequently reneged on her pledge in October of 2025.

 Personal life

-Tutor owned the Pegasus V yacht which he listed for sale in 2012.
-He has two sons with his wife, Alia, and three daughters from previous marriages.
+Tutor has two sons with his wife, Alia, and three daughters from previous marriages.
 One of his daughters is Tracy Tutor, a main cast member on the real estate reality television program, Million Dollar Listing Los Angeles.